TAP INTO YOUR LOCAL ECOSYSTEM AND ITS INHERENT RESILIENCE!!!!!

 For more information and to register details contact the following:

-The course will be a weekend PDC spread out over four weekends This format allows for extra time for students to digest the material during the week off making it a great format for a holistic learning experience.
+The course will be a weekend PDC spread out over five weekends This format allows for extra time for students to digest the material during the week off making it a great format for a holistic learning experience.
 Students will also receive hands-on experience and also ample work time on the final design project and presentation.
 The course will be a certified through TreeYo Permaculture as we are guided by Bill Mollison’s curriculum that comprises the 14 chapters of his book “Permaculture: A Designer’s Manual”.
 Our schedule reflects this commitment and has a strong emphasis on how the design principles and process influence site develop and systems management.
 We will cover the following topics throughout the course:

 The course will end with the required student design projects that will utilize a budding permaculture site in Northern Kentucky and other possible locations.
 The sites often come from the students themselves or apart of our local network.
 By using an actual physical site for the design projects, students will gain the experience of completing a full design from walking the land during the initial assessment to mapping